luwoon/R/README.md

    Pre-processing of Near-Infrared Spectroscopy data on nirsLAB (NIRx Medical Technologies LLC, v2017.06, Windows 64bit):
       1. Truncate signals outside condition timeframes
-      2. Inspect quality of the 20 NIRS channels, excluding noisy channels with gain setting > 8 and coefficient of variation (CV) value > 7.5 from further pre-                processing
+      2. Inspect quality of the 20 NIRS channels, excluding noisy channels with gain setting > 8 and coefficient of variation (CV) value > 7.5 from further pre-processing
       3. Replace spike artefacts with the nearest signals
       4. Remove discontinuities in signals
       5. Apply band-pass frequency filter (0.1 Hz - 0.2 Hz) to signals to remove high frequency information and very low frequency information